Tr3yWay996/web/docs/pages/developing-extensions/Admin-configuration.md

 # Admin configuration
 <h4 class="fw-light">Add configuration options to your extension's admin page.</h4><br/>

 This example demonstrates how to create an admin controller that loads and saves extension-specific configuration values using the [BlueprintExtensionLibrary](?page=documentation/$blueprint) database utility.
-It also includes input validation via a custom form request.
+It also covers how to define the corresponding migration to initialize default configuration values, along with input validation through a custom form request.

 <br/>